Finleap/engineering.finleap.com/content/posts/2020-02-27-eks-fargate-terraform.md

 }
 {{< / highlight >}}

-The tricky part here was that while when creating the OIDC provider with `eksctl` the IODS thumbprint is added automatically, with Terraform we have to take care of this ourselves (which took me quiet some frustrating time to figure out).
+The tricky part here was that while when creating the OIDC provider with `eksctl` the OIDC thumbprint is added automatically, with Terraform we have to take care of this ourselves (which took me quiet some frustrating time to figure out).
 And as Terraform has no data provider to get the thumbprint, we need to fetch it with an external bash script.
 To do this, we first need to add a new provider:

 {{< highlight hcl >}}
 provider "external" {